North Carolina School for the Deaf: History

 In 1845, W.D.
 Cooke was hired by the state and a school was opened in Raleigh with seven deaf pupils.
 The school remained open during the American Civil War, then later suffered under the incompetent leadership of political appointees.

 Around 1890 the education trend in the United States was to have separate schools for deaf children and blind children.
 This led to a series of hearings that, in turn, led to legislative action.
 The result was funding for a new school for deaf children and its location in Morganton, both in 1891.
 The prime advocate for a new school was Edward McKee Goodwin (1859–1937) of Raleigh who, in 1894, became the first superintendent, an appointment he held until 1936.
 The person instrumental for the location in Morganton was Col. Samuel McDowell Tate (1830–1897) of Morganton.
 The school for the blind remained in Raleigh as The Governor Morehead School.

 During the Civil War, Confederate money was printed at the school.

 Under desegregation in the 1960s, black deaf students from the Garner campus of Governor Morehead School were moved to NCSD.

 Due to declining student populations, there were considerations on whether to close the school in 1986, 1991, and 2000, but the school remained open.
+In 2017, a portion of the land and four buildings were transferred to the Durham-based North Carolina School of Science and Mathematics to establish a second campus in Morganton.